elixir-protobuf/protobuf/README.md

     option (elixirpb.file).module_prefix = "Foo.Bar";
     ```

-3. Generate code as before
+3. Generate code as before.

-More options will be added in the future, see elixirpb.proto comments for details.
+More options will be added in the future, see `elixirpb.proto` comments for details.

 ## Tests